Blankeos/scoliovis/README.md

 ## :scroll: Important References

+- Any Paper that uses the SpineWeb Dataset 16, must cite the following:

   > Wu, H., Bailey, Chris., Rasoulinejad, Parham., and Li, S., 2017.Automatic landmark estimation for adolescent idiopathic scoliosis assessment using boostnet.
 Medical Image Computing and Computer Assisted Intervention:127-135.
 Retrieved from http://www.digitalimaginggroup.ca/members/Shuo/MICCAIAutomatic.pdf

+- Our `📄 Thesis Manuscript` and `📘 User Manual` are available on [/doc](/doc).

 ## :trophy: Acknowledgements